prompt-graph-lab/promptgraph-lite/README.md

 # PromptGraph Lite

-PromptGraph Lite is a graph-based Prompt IDE for Stable Diffusion and AI image generation workflows.
+Graph-based Prompt IDE for Stable Diffusion workflows.

+PromptGraph Lite visualizes prompt structure, relationships, and editing flow as an interactive graph.

-Instead of treating prompts as a single long text string, PromptGraph visualizes prompt structure, relationships, and editing flow as a graph.
+Instead of treating prompts as a single long text string, PromptGraph approaches prompts as structured editable data.

-The goal is to make prompt editing:
+The goal is to make prompts:
 - easier to understand
 - easier to organize
 - easier to reuse
 - easier to evolve into scene-oriented workflows

-PromptGraph is designed not only for humans, but also for future AI-assisted prompt workflows and agent-driven generation systems.
+PromptGraph is designed not only for humans, but also for future AI-assisted workflows and agent-driven prompt systems.

-PromptGraph currently uses Streamlit as a rapid development and validation frontend.
-The current Lite build focuses on learning, visualization, safe Focus Edit workflows, and validating the core PromptGraph concept.

-Keyboard shortcuts are currently experimental in the Streamlit UI.
-Some browser-level shortcuts may not behave consistently depending on browser focus and Streamlit iframe behavior.
-Stable editing workflows are available through the visible UI controls, which remain the recommended path for reliable editing.

-The long-term design emphasizes separating core prompt operations from the UI so the tool can later support APIs, AI-agent workflows, or possible future frontend options that are more suitable for IDE-style interaction.
-Streamlit remains the current supported UI during this validation phase.

 ---

 # What is PromptGraph?

-Traditional prompt editing usually looks like this:
+Traditional prompt editing often becomes difficult as prompts grow larger.

+Example:

     1girl, smile, outdoors, blue sky, detailed eyes, cinematic lighting...

-As prompts grow larger:
+As prompts become larger and more repetitive:
 - editing becomes difficult
-- repeated elements become hard to manage
+- reusable structures become hard to manage
-- scene reuse becomes painful
-- prompt relationships become invisible
+- scene relationships become invisible
+- workflow organization becomes painful

-PromptGraph approaches prompts as structured editable data.
+PromptGraph visualizes prompts as graph structures.

-It visualizes:
-- token relationships
+This enables:
-- prompt flow
+- prompt structure inspection
-- repeated structures
+- reusable workflow thinking
-- scene composition
+- safer editing
-- edit scope
+- scene-oriented organization

-using an interactive graph UI.
+- future automation-friendly workflows

 ---

 # Core Concepts

+## Prompt Token

+PromptGraph internally treats prompts as structured prompt tokens rather than plain text.

+This allows future support for:
+- token-aware editing
+- structural transformations
+- AI-assisted workflows
+- reusable scene operations

+---

 ## Prompt Line